MwauStephen/git-flow-basics/content.md

 ## After intializing gitflow,and being swirched to develop branch you need to commit and push the changes in develop branch,using the following command.

 <!--
+ a must step otherwise publish changes on feature branches wont be publish unitl index(develop is commited.

 git push -u origin develop

  -->

 `Creating branches from develop branch`